nperf/nblas/README.md

 Developed in parallel with [vectorious](https://github.com/mateogianolio/vectorious), where it will eventually be included.

 Works out of the box with OSX since CBLAS is included in the standard Accelerate framework.
 You might have to download and build [LAPACK](http://www.netlib.org/lapack/#_lapack_version_3_6_0) from source on other operating systems.
-Prebuilt copies of lblas might be included with this library in the future.
+Prebuilt copies of lblas will probably be included with this library in the future.

 ```bash
 $ npm install mateogianolio/nblas